 There is not enough room for the storage of dredged material

-Questions of this kind are a factor in major ports in Europe such as Rotterdam, Antwerp and Hamburg, as well as elsewhere in the world.
+Questions of this kind are a factor in sediment management for accessible ports and waterways in Europe such as ports in Rotterdam, Antwerp and Hamburg, as well as elsewhere in the world.
 For example, deeper channels have to be dredged to accommodate ever-larger vessels.
 This dredging work, which can result in channels as deep as five or six metres, releases a lot of extra fine sediment.
 Nearly 200 million cubic metres a year, in Europe alone, has to be deposited on land.
 That’s like filling a medium-sized town with freshly dredged material up to a depth of two metres.

 These sediments generally have a high water content: particularly after dredging, they are very watery.
 So, areas where dredged material is stored are effectively covered with a liquid, making them unsuitable for other activities such as building work.